longuyen97/kotlin-neural-network/README.md

 - [ ] Dropping out neuronal network in forward and backward propagation

 The implementation is made mostly for educational purpose to provide some insight into low level programming with neuronal network.
-For this purpose I
+For this purpose I implemented the whole network topology with Kotlin/Java.

 ### Dependencies
 - `Apache Commons CSV` for CSV reading.